ccoutant/dwarf-locations/013-generalize-address-spaces.md

 In section 3.13, rename `DW_OP_xderef*` to `DW_OP_aspace_deref*` and
 note that `DW_OP_xderef*` is still available as an alias.

+As a minor editorial clarification change "1-byte unsigned integer" in `DW_OP_deref_type` to "1-byte unsigned integral operand" to match the description of the operand used in `DW_OP_deref_size`.

 Change the description of `DW_OP_aspace_deref` to

 >    `DW_OP_aspace_deref` pops top two stack entries, an address A and